Book your service

 Many drivers know the problem - suddenly you have a flat tyre!

 So what do you do?
-If your tyre is losing pressure, this may have a very harmless reason: The valve is defective.
+If your tyre is losing pressure, it may be due to a harmless reason - the valve is defective.
 This problem can be easily and inexpensively eliminated by a simple valve replacement.
-But if the tyre itself is damaged, and the air can no longer be maintained, expert help is needed.
+However, if the tyre itself is damaged, and the air can no longer be maintained, expert help is needed.
 It is imperative to consistently monitor the air pressure level of your tyres.
 You can do that yourself or take your vehicle down to a technician.

-Most punctures are usually unavoidable, but if you consider the following, you can reduce the risk:
+Most punctures are usually unavoidable, but if you consider the following tips, you can reduce the risk:

 How do I know that something is wrong?

-If your vehicle has a Tyre Pressure Monitoring System (TPMS), the system will report immediately when the pressure in one of the tyres decreases.
+If your vehicle has a Tyre Pressure Monitoring System (TPMS), it will notify you immediately when the pressure in one of the tyres decreases.
 Having a car with Run-flat tyres or RFTs means that it will still be under your control in case of a pressure drop.

 What should I do if I have a flat tyre?

 Whenever you are in a dilemma about tyre repair and service, the best thing to do is to consult your user’s manual.
-Before attempting a tyre repair, first, refer to the owner's manual of your vehicle for possible restrictions (especially in high performance, sports cars) on the part of the manufacturer in connection with the use of repaired tyres.
+Before attempting a tyre repair, first, refer to the owner's guide of your vehicle for possible restrictions (especially in high performance, sports cars) on the part of the manufacturer in connection with the use of repaired tyres.

-If you want the tyres to remain in the best of condition for a longer time, have tyre repairs performed by a specialist.
-Here at Loughborough Refurbs, our highly trained experts know exactly what they are doing.
+If you want the tyres to remain in the best of condition for a longer time, have tyre repairs performed by a specialist, every single time.
+Here, at Loughborough Refurbs, our highly trained experts know exactly what they are doing.
 All repairs are carried out according to the strictest safety guidelines and only with the best materials.

 Can all types of flat tyres be repaired?

 We stock tyres for every budget in our showroom.
-So, if your tyre is damaged or losing pressure, come to us straight away.
+So, if your tyre is damaged or is losing pressure, come to us straight away.
 We will do our best to solve the problem most safely and inexpensively.

 Loughborough Refurbs - 153A Derby Road, Loughborough